 The Commons: Re-enchanting the world

-This project began in March 2020 and runs until January 2022.
+This project began in March 2020 and will now run until April 2022.
 Generously funded by Arts Council England, this project connects The MERL with many new audiences and partners.
 An exciting group of creative commoners are helping us to focus on how the social and ecological challenges we currently face link back to complex histories of land ownership, gender rights, labour, and the wage economy, as well as a decline in communal life and subsistence living.
 Their new interventions in the Museum’s galleries offer the chance for us all to engage with the commons.

 The ‘commons’ describes things we all share, such as air, water, and land.
 Loss of vital resources resources like these is happening in many parts of the world, often without our knowledge.
 As well as the legacies of colonialism and the impact of neocolonialism, the concept of commons also serves as a rallying cry to raise awareness of homegrown inequalities.
 Hooked to the history of land enclosures and presented in the homely context of a rural museum, these interventions will enable the Museum’s audiences to reconnect with, celebrate, and better understand the notion of commons.